 (5 pts.)
 Through voluntary testing, student provides written proof of being drug free at the end of senior year.

-9. Exit Interview (Seniors Only) - Required
+9. Exit Interview (Seniors Only) - Resume Required

 Student participates in exit interview conducted by member of the business community.
+Student is required to bring a copy of their resume with them to the interview.